janis-commerce/magento-connector/README.md

 }
 ```

-Internally with those types of client requests, MagentoConnector will build and send a body payload to a configurable Janis End Point, created with this format:
+Internally with those types of client requests, JanisConnector will build and send a body payload to a configurable Janis End Point, created with this format:

 ```bash
 {